open-telemetry/opentelemetry.io/content/en/blog/2024/otel-docs-survey/index.md

 #### Q: What features or information would you like to see added to opentelemetry.io that aren't currently available?

-We asked respondents to describe in their own words what they’d like to see added to the opentelemetry.io documentation.
+We asked respondents to describe in their own words what they'd like to see added to the opentelemetry.io documentation.
 We loosely grouped their responses into six categories.
 Some answers fell in more than one category.
 You can also read the